IvanMarie1/Chess/README.md

 ## Features
 - initialize a checkboard and the pieces
 - display a checkboard on the console
+- determine whether a move is legal or not
+- move a piece from string instruction

 ## Todo
 - move a piece, capture etc.